Spydiecy/EduNexus/README.md

 ## Technology Stack

 - **Solidity**: The primary programming language for writing the smart contracts.
-- **Web3.js**: A JavaScript library that interacts with the Ethereum blockchain and smart contracts.
+- **Web3.js**: A JavaScript library that interacts with the Open Campus EduChain and smart contracts.
 - **React.js**: The front-end library used for building the user interface.
-- **MetaMask**: A browser extension for managing Ethereum accounts and transactions.
+- **MetaMask**: A browser extension for managing Open Campus EduChain accounts and transactions.

 ![Technology Stack Overview](path/to/technology-stack-screenshot.png)